alaplums/TeXlipse/CONTRIBUTING.md

 ### Setting up a ALAP development environment

-We are using Eclipse Neon as development IDE and using the latest Oxygen release as TeXlipse target platform.
+We are using Eclipse Neon as development IDE and using the 4.6 release as ALAP target platform.

 #### Manual setup